How to Book the Sleeper Train from Bangkok to Chiang Mai in 2026

 Introduction If you're planning on cycling the Shimanami Kaido, then first of all: excellent choice.
 And secondly, planning what to pack is just as important as planning the route itself.
 I've put together a Shimanami Kaido Packing List to help make sure you cover the basics, but leave the dead...

 Introduction A traditional part of Japanese culture, ryokans often come up on lists of recommendations and itineraries for any Japan trip.
 But for plant-based travellers, is it even possible to find a vegan friendly ryokan that gives the same authentic, kaiseki experience?
-On my first trip to Japan with my...
+On my honeymoon to Japan with my husband,...

 Sleeper Trains in Thailand (and what I wish I’d known)